 Although there are many over-the-counter teeth whitening products available, none are as effective as professional teeth whitening treatments.
 Dr. Hochfelder offers in-office and at-home teeth whitening treatments that can brighten the teeth by up to eight shades.
 This allows all patients to find a professional treatment method that is convenient for their unique needs.

 From the outside, an intrinsic dental stain looks the same as an extrinsic stain.
-However, Dr. Hochfelder can determine if discoloration is coming from the inner layer of the tooth, or the dentin.
+However, Dr. Hochfelder can determine if the discoloration is coming from the inner layer of the tooth or the dentin.